 Eighty percent of patients with brachial neuritis recover functionally within two years and 90% recover functionally within 3 years.

-Outcome for bilateral disease is less favorable than does unilateral disease.
+The outcome for the bilateral disease is less favorable than does unilateral disease.